TheRockCyberAromry-OTaylor/AWS-Identity-and-Access-Management-IAM-Project/08- Creating IAM user groups in AWS Console.md

 <img src="https://i.imgur.com/IxvXNWX.png" height="100%" width="100%" />

-Absolutely, Olatunji.
-Based on the IAM dashboard and the highlighted “Create group” button in the second screenshot, here’s a clear breakdown of the steps likely taken—and what they enable in terms of AWS IAM workflow:

----

-### 🛠️ Step-by-Step Breakdown of IAM Dashboard Actions
+ IAM Dashboard Actions

 #### **1. Reviewing IAM Resource Summary**
 From the first screenshot:
 - **Users (7)** and **Roles (2)** exist, but **User Groups (0)** and **Policies (0)** are empty.
 - This suggests the account has individual users and roles set up, but no grouping or centralized policy management yet.

-✅ *Implication:* The admin is likely preparing to organize users into groups for scalable permission management.
+ *Implication:* The admin is likely preparing to organize users into groups for scalable permission management.

----

 #### **2. Navigating to “User Groups” Section**
 - The second screenshot shows the **User Groups** tab selected.
 - No groups exist yet, and the **“Create group”** button is highlighted.

-✅ *Implication:* The admin is initiating the process to create a user group—essential for applying permissions to multiple users at once.
+*Implication:* The admin is initiating the process to create a user group—essential for applying permissions to multiple users at once.

----

-### ✳️ What Happens Next: Creating a User Group
+###  What Happens Next: Creating a User Group

 If the admin clicks **“Create group,”** here’s what typically follows: